-The Keynesian Model may be represented as: $\pi = f(l, w, u, o, p^e)$, where represent inflation rate, excess demand for labour, wage rate, unemployment, output and price expectations, respectively.
+The Keynesian Model may be represented as $\pi = f(l, w, u, o, p^e)$, where π , l, w, u, o, p^e represent inflation rate, excess demand for labour, wage rate, unemployment rate, output and price expectations, respectively.

-The Monetarist Model may be structured as: $\pi = f(y, m_S, i)$, where y represents changes in real income, m_S means money supply and i refers to the cost of holding cash.
+The Monetarist Model may be structured as $\pi = f(y, m_s, i)$, where y represents changes in real income, m_s means money supply and i refers to the cost of holding cash (interest rate).

 Classical theorists have also constructed models in an effort to better understand the causes of sustained price increases in an economy.
-Their approach is quite similar to that of the monetarists where inflation occurs when there is 'too much money chasing too few goods'.
-In this state, the increased money supply leads to a jump in the demand for goods and services, thereby, causing inflation.
+Their approach is quite similar to that of the monetarists where inflation is a product of 'too much money chasing too few goods'.
+In this state, the increased money supply leads to a jump in the demand for goods and services, thereby causing inflation.

 In addition to the theories described above, there is the Supply side theory, which is also vaguely related to Monetarism and proposes that the supply of goods and services (instead of money supply) may be contributory to the inflationary process.
-That is, if there is 'too much money chasing too few goods' then two solutions are possible; either decrease money supply or increase the supply of goods and services.
-The variables for the determination of inflation in this model include output and money supply.
+That is, if there is 'too much money chasing too few goods' then two solutions are possible; either decrease the money supply or increase the supply of goods and services.
+The variables for the determination of inflation in this model include the output gap (representing the deviation of actual output from desired output) and excess money (which is the difference between actual and desired money).